yevgeller/yevgeller/README.md

 - 👋 Hi, I’m @yevgeller
 - 👀 I’m interested in C#, .Net, CSS, JavaScript, TypeScript, Go, Rust, you name it.
-- 🌱 I’m currently reading "Daily Coding Problem".
+- 🌱 I’m currently reading "Daily Coding Problem", "Concurrency in C#", a DSA book, "Refactoring", "Clean Code."
+How do you read just one book -- they're all connected!
 - 💞️ I’m looking to collaborate on whatever
 - 📫 How to reach me is yevgeller at gmail